deadlysyn/resume/README.md

 as a series of trade-offs that must be carefully considered and occasionally re-evaluated.
 I have worked fully remote for over a decade, am an excellent communicator, and highly effective at asynchronous collaboration.
 I value flexibility, autonomy and deep focus enabling a state of flow.
-I love Linux, Vim, Git and opportunities to solve new puzzles in a variety of languages.

 ### Experience